When it comes to the evils of sunbathing in the outdoor sun, or relaxing in an indoor tanning bed – the news just got more concerning for doctors.

 According to oncologist Dr. John McCann from the Baystate Regional Cancer Program, it is an "exciting time" for doctors and their patients in the treatment of melanoma.

-“Today we have newer treatments to help improve the survival rate for those with advanced metastatic melanoma.
+"Today we have newer treatments to help improve the survival rate for those with advanced metastatic melanoma.
 We can look for specific genetic abnormalities and there are now pills available that can benefit those patients with certain mutations in the melanoma cell.
-We also have medicines that can activate the immune system to attack the melanoma cells,” said Dr. McCann.
+We also have medicines that can activate the immune system to attack the melanoma cells," Dr. McCann said.